 And over the next 30years, the Gorkhas kept on conquering areas towards east as far as Teesta river bank and even captured the Terai area (i.e. the lower plains).
 But in their spree to capture land after land, they unwittingly stepped into the toes of the British East India Company.
 And soon a war broke out between the two (the Anglo-Nepalese war of 1814-1816) which the British won.

 Having lost the war, the King of Nepal was forced to sign the Treaty of Sugauli with the British on 2nd December 1815 (which was later ratified on 4th March 1816).
 Under this treaty, Nepal had to concede some of its captured territory to the British including the Kingdom of Sikkim & Darjeeling.
 The treaty also allowed the British to recruit Gorkhas for military service.

-Subsequently in 1817 the Treaty of Titaliya was signed between the British East India Company and the Chogyal (King) of Sikkim in which the British returned the whole of Sikkim (including Darjeeling that was then part of Sikkim) back to the Raja and guaranteed him of his sovereignty.
-However this treaty required that Raja refers all foreign disputes and incursions in the area to the British Government for arbitration.
+Subsequently in 1817 the Treaty of Titalia was signed between the British East India Company and the Chogyal (King) of Sikkim in which the British returned the whole of Sikkim (including Darjeeling that was then part of Sikkim) back to the king and guaranteed him of his sovereignty.
+However this treaty required that king refers all foreign disputes and incursions in the area to the British Government for arbitration.
 By its location, Sikkim also acted as a buffer land between Nepal and Bhutan.

 10 years later (i.e. in 1827) again a dispute arose between Sikkim and Nepal, which was then referred to the British Governor General as per the terms of the treaty.
 Two officers - Captain Lloyd and Mr. Grant were sent to handle the dispute in 1828.
 It was during this period Captain Lloyd spent few days in February 1829 in Darjeeling.
 The place was then known as the 'Old Gorkha station of Darjeeling'.
 It was a deserted area of mountains with dense forests.